 Under a delay rental lease, the operator must either begin drilling or pay you an annual delay rental to keep the lease alive.
 If they don't drill and don't pay the rental, the lease terminates.

 The delay rental is typically a set amount per acre per year, specified in the lease.
-It's due on or before the anniversary date of the lease each year during the primary term.
+Historically, delay rentals were nominal amounts, such as $1 per acre.
+The rental is due on or before the anniversary date of the lease each year during the primary term.

 Pros for the mineral owner: